RedHatWorkshops/amqv7-workshop/demos/broker/high-availability/README.md

 INFO  [org.apache.activemq.artemis.core.server] AMQ221031: backup announced
 ```

-The live and the backup are now synchronized
+The live and the backup are now synchronized.

 ##### Data Synchronization